jenkins-x/jx-docs/content/en/blog/news/2020-jx-v3-beta.md

 ### Getting started

-If you have never tried [3.x](/v3/about/) before then please follow the [Admin Guide](/v3/admin/) to get Jenkins X installed on your cloud provider, on premise kubernetes cluster or minikube.
+If you have never tried [3.x](/v3/about/) before then please follow the [Admin Guide](/v3/admin/) to get Jenkins X installed on your cloud provider, on-premises kubernetes cluster or minikube.

 If you previously tried the 3.x alpha then the [migration instructions are here](/v3/admin/guides/migrate/v3-alpha/).